Cidaas/cidaas-android-sdk/README.md

 #### Forgot Password

-Remembering passwords all the time is impossible, if you forget your password, you have an option to reset it.
+There is an option to reset password if password is forgotten.

 #### Initiate Reset Password

-For resetting password, you will get a verification code either via Email or SMS.
-For that you need to call ****initateRestPassword()****.
+For resetting password, you can get a verification code either via Email or SMS.
+To do that, you can call initateRestPassword().

+****initateRestPassword()****.
 ```java
 //object initiations
 ResetPasswordRequestEntity resetPasswordRequestEntity = new ResetPasswordRequestEntity();